When your furnace isn’t working correctly, the most important and challenging question is whether to fix it or replace it altogether.

-If your furnace’s efficiency is low, you will be paying more than you need to for energy each month.
-Before you make a costly repair on a furnace with low efficiency, consider the impact a high efficiency furnace may have on your monthly expenses.
-In some cases, a new high-efficiency furnace may even pay for itself over time.
+Before you make a costly repair on a furnace with low efficiency, consider the impact a high-efficiency furnace may have on your monthly expenses.
+If your furnace's efficiency is low, you will pay more than you need for energy each month.
+Sometimes, a new high-efficiency furnace may even pay for itself over time.

 5. How much trouble have you had with the furnace?

-Many people are tempted to continue repairing a furnace that habitually breaks down as long as the cost of the repair is low.
+Many people are tempted to continue repairing a furnace that habitually breaks down as long as the repair costs are low.

-However, over time, a series of small repairs can add up to a larger expense.
+However, a series of minor repairs can add up to a more significant expense over time.
 Likewise, breakdowns in the middle of a cold snap are aggravating.
-In addition, the repeated problems with an aging furnace also force your to deal with uncomfortable temperatures in your home, calls to us multiple times, and time out of your day to arrange for service calls.
-In these instances it is often better to replace the furnace than to continue dealing with ongoing issues.
+In addition, the repeated problems with an aging furnace also force you to deal with uncomfortable temperatures in your home, calls to us multiple times, and time out of your day to arrange for service calls.
+In these instances, replacing the furnace is often better than dealing with ongoing issues.

-After you have answered each of these questions, you should have a better understanding on whether it is best to repair the problems with your current furnace or replace it with a new one.
+After you have answered each of these questions, you should better understand whether it is best to repair the problems with your current furnace or replace it with a new one.

-If you still aren’t sure if you should continue to fix or replace that aging furnace, give us a call at 330-923-1333 for guidance.
+If you still aren't sure if you should continue fixing or replacing that aging furnace, call us at 330-923-1333 for guidance.